Deneb331/4P-WikiABT-JuanJoseRuizRuiz/README.md

 - Post Categories: The admin can create or delete categories from de Admin Panel.

 - Create/Edit Post: If the user is authenticated, he/she can create a new post by clicking in the green "Create Post" button in the navbar, or edit a post from the post list of its category.
+The access is restricted to the author of a post for editing it, and if any visitor that is not logged in try to use the create-post link, the visitor get redirected to the main page.

 - Manage Posts: The admin can manage the posts from the admin panel.